17 Oct Blue Light

 “I saw hundreds, literally hundreds of corpses, covering the banks of the river, piled on top of one another, trying to get one last drink…there were corpses floating down the river, too.
 I saw a woman pass who looked like she was wearing a long white cloth belt that was billowing out behind her.
 I got closer and realized it was her intestines, whitened by the water.

 “On the other side of the river, there were these large mounds piled up against the ruined walls facing the explosion, and people were standing around them, pulling them apart.
 They were looking for their loved ones, inside mounds of human beings.
 I saw children there, on their knees, screaming into the mounds, ‘daddy are you in there?’, ‘mommy please come out!’

 “I stood there, behind the bodies bordering the river like black and red sandbags, watching people float by, watching people dig into mountains of humans, watching people collapse where they stood, watching people with burst out organs try and fit them back in, watching a man with eyes burned out of his head as he asked, ‘Is anyone there?
 Please, kill me.’

 “I stood there under the gray sky, watching all this through smoke as black rain fell, and you know what I realized?
 I realized that, in all my thoughts, all my dreams of what Hell might look like, I could never have imagined anything like this.
 I guess I didn’t need to, though.
 Hell came to me.
 Hell came to earth.”

 I stood for a long, long time after that.
 My back was still against the wall.
-The grotesque images swam in front of me, as if at the end of a black tunnel, the women writhing, the men pleading for death, the corpses grinning up at me as they floated by.
+The grotesque images swam in front of me, as if at the end of a black tunnel, of the women writhing, the men pleading for death, and the corpses grinning up at me as they floated by.

 My shirt peeled off the wall as I ran to the bathroom.
 I bolted to the toilet and promptly vomited into the basin.
 My eyes felt like they would burst under the pressure of my undigested breakfast.